This varied practical career brings you into contact with people, so you need to be a good communicator as well as a problem-solver

 - technical and IT skills for using specialist equipment

 - an interest in the law and regulations.

 Pre-entry experience provides a valuable insight into the realities of the role.
 As a start, you could look to take on health and safety responsibilities within a current part-time job to begin to learn about factors and risks that need to be considered.

-Full-time students can get membership with the BOHS, which can give you access to professionals, updates on industry news and advice on the career and qualifications.
+Full-time students can get membership with BOHS, which can give you access to professionals for networking purposes, updates on industry news, educational resources and news on job vacancies.